Cannabis dispensaries coming to Tulare Outlet Mall

 FRESNO, Calif.
-(KSEE)- Three cannabis dispensaries are coming to Tulare after approval from the city council.
+(KGPE)- Three cannabis dispensaries are coming to Tulare after approval from the city council.

 The new dispensaries are projected to bring in $1.5 million in sales tax annually for the city.